massimocaprinali/cloud-foundry-public/liberty-installFeatures.md

 # Install Liberty features
 {: #install-features}

 The Liberty for Java runtime includes [a subset of features](/docs/cloud-foundry-public?topic=cloud-foundry-public-liberty_features#liberty_features) that are available in Liberty.
-You can install features that are not included in the runtime by running the Liberty `installUtility` command as a Cloud Foundry pre-runtime hook when the application is pushed to {{site.data.keyword.cloud_notm}}.
+You can install features that are not included in the runtime by running the Liberty `installUtility` command as a Cloud Foundry pre-runtime hook when the app is pushed to {{site.data.keyword.cloud_notm}}.

 For a full list of available features, see [Liberty features](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_feat.html){: external}.

 For information on using pre-runtime hooks, see [Configure Pre-Runtime Hooks](https://docs.cloudfoundry.org/devguide/deploy-apps/deploy-app.html#profile){: external} in the Cloud Foundry documentation.

-1. In the root directory of the application that you want to push to {{site.data.keyword.cloud_notm}}, create a `.profile.d` directory.
+1. In the root directory of the app that you want to push to {{site.data.keyword.cloud_notm}}, create a `.profile.d` directory.

 1. In the `.profile.d` directory, create a script file that runs the `installUtility` command as shown in the following example.